jnktsj/APPSR/README.md

 #### Options
 ###### -3 SEQ
 3′adapter sequence.
-An input adapter sequence should be equal or longer than the adapter match length specified with `-l`.
+An input adapter sequence should be equal or longer than the adapter match length specified with `--seed-3p`.
 When the `-s` option is used, the input adapter sequence should be at least one base longer than the adapter match length.
 ###### -5 SEQ
 5′adapter sequence.
-An input adapter sequence should be equal or longer than the adapter match length specified with `-l`.
+An input adapter sequence should be equal or longer than the adapter match length specified with `--seed-5p`.
 When the `-s` option is used, the input adapter sequence should be at least one base longer than the adapter match length.
 ###### --cut-3p BP
 Cut specified number of bases from 3′ ends.
 This option can be combined with the adapter clipping process to trim down specific number of